11 Budget Winter Activities in Helsinki

 Helsinki in the Wintertime

 Helsinki’s winter can also be quite unpredictable.
 In some years, the temperature may remain above zero for too long, resulting in wet and drab days.
-However, there are years in which snow is plentiful, and the temperature stays below zero for prolonged periods—these are the ideal times to experience the wonders of wintry Helsinki, such as ice swimming.
+However, there are years in which snow is plentiful and the temperature stays below zero for prolonged periods—these are the ideal times to experience the wonders of wintry Helsinki, such as ice swimming.

-When is the Winter?
+When is Winter?

 Winter Activities in Helsinki